ouya/docs/README.md

 # OUYA Developer Documentation

-Here are the source files for the developer documentation for the OUYA Video Game Console.
+Here are the source files for the Developer Documentation for the OUYA Video Game Console.

 We render and display them on our [Developer Portal](https://devs.ouya.tv/developers) at https://devs.ouya.tv/developers/docs